spalshback-banner-core-conservation

 • Must be the first coat: the Rinzaffo MGN plaster must be the first coat on any wall.
 It should not be applied on top of other parge coats or plasters because when those fail the performance of the Roman base coat will also likely to be affected.

-• No salt-inhibitors nor PVA bonding agents should be used before the application of the plaster.
-The plaster bonds well on its own.
+• Salt-inhibitors or PVA bonding agents are NOT needed and should not be used before the application of this plaster.
+This natural lime plaster bonds very well on its own.

 • Masonry paints should be removed (which occasionally can be challenging) so the plaster can firmly adhere to the underlying stones or bricks.
 Remove at least 50% of the existing paint – the more is removed, the better.